rom1mouret/assortment/README.md

+# Model Selection For Outlier Detection

 ### Motivation And Approach

 It is notoriously difficult to ensemble arbitrary outlier detectors, e.g. Isolation Forest and ABOD.
 A common approach is to harmonize anomaly scores and to combine them with a function such as PROD, AVG or MAX.
-In my experience, however, underperforming models drag other models down and,  as a result, the ensemble disappoints, with performances landing somewhere near the average between its constituents.
+In my experience, however, underperforming models drag other models down and, as a result, the ensemble disappoints, with overall performance landing somewhere near the average between its constituents.

-This project follows another popular approach, known as gating.
-The problem is solved by learning to pick the best detector, based on the score distributions and the nature of the dataset.
+This project follows another popular approach that Wikipedia calls [gating](https://en.wikipedia.org/wiki/Ensemble_learning#Bucket_of_models).
+The problem is solved by learning to pick the best detector, based on the score distributions and various metrics that aim to capture the nature of the dataset.

-Since the purpose of this experiment is to demonstrate the capability of our model selection method, little attention has been paid to the performance of the base detectors.
-In fact, both KNN and ABOD implementations are simplifications of their original counterpart.
-They rely heavily on random sampling to speed up the scoring.
+Since the purpose of this experiment is to demonstrate the capability of our model selection, little attention has been paid to the performance of the base detectors.
+They are taken out-of-the-box, with no tuning whatsoever.
+On a similar note, both KNN and ABOD implementations are simplifications of their original counterpart, as they heavily rely upon random sampling to speed up score calculations.
-For the same reason, base detectors are taken out-of-the-box, with no tuning whatsoever.

 ### Results